TrangTheDev/Homework_week3/README.md

 The next step was to generate the password based off one question first and then once i was able to do that incoporate the other questions.

-I needed to ensure that no errors were passing through when generating the password in console and i think i achived that even if the user did not select the required criteria.
+I needed to ensure that no errors were passing through when generating the password in console and i think i achieved that even if the user did not select the required criteria.

 Below is a screen shot of the error when a user selects either less than 8 or greater than 128 chacters.